Ayushmi-Adh/EXCEL/README.md

 ## Requirements:

-- Microsoft Excel or Excel 365.
+- Microsoft Excel or Excel 365 or google sheets.